Italian destroyer Zeffiro (1927): World War II

 On the morning of 29 June 1940 and Zeffiro arrived in Benghazi before proceeding to Tobruk where they arrived on July 1.

 Another Italian convoy sailed to Tobruk on 30 June 1940 from Augusta carrying troops, supplies, ammunition and fuel.
 The convoy consisted of six cargo and passenger ships and was escorted by 6 destroyers and 4 torpedo boats.
 The Royal Navy failed to intercept this convoy, in large part due to the large ammunition expenditure in their previous confrontation.
 On 5 July 1940 there were seven s berthed in Tobruk harbor together with four torpedo boats, six freighters and several auxiliary vessels.
 Between 10:00 to 11:15 a Short Sunderland reconnaissance plane overflew the harbor at an altitude of 1,500-2,000 meters and despite the anti-aircraft fire opened against it, confirmed the presence of numerous ships in the harbor.
 In the late afternoon a group of nine Fairey Swordfish torpedo bombers of 813 Naval Air Squadron took off from the airfield in Sidi Barrani and headed towards Tobruk.
 The air alarm was sounded at 20:06 but the Italians failed to detect the Allied aircraft until they were already over the harbor at 20:20.
 Destroyers had most of their personnel on board steamers Liguria and Sabbia with exception of dedicated air defense crews.
 The attack commenced a few minutes later, and lasted only seven minutes and resulted in five Italian ships being sunk or damaged.
-Not encountering any aerial opposition, British torpedo bombers attacked from low altitude (around 100 feet), and released their torpedoes from 400–500 meters away, almost point-blank.
+Not encountering any aerial opposition, British torpedo bombers attacked from low altitude (around 100 feet), and released their torpedoes from 400 to 500 meters away, almost point-blank.
 Zeffiro was attacked first by a plane piloted by Nicholas Kennedy, whose torpedo hit Zeffiro in the bow, around the ammunition depot, between the bridge and a 120 mm cannon.
 The explosion broke the ship into two and sank it half an hour later.
 Freighter was also hit, capsized and sank, while and steamer were hit, and had to be beached, and the ocean liner was hit and damaged.
 Two planes also attacked other destroyers, but failed to launch their torpedoes due to intense anti-aircraft fire.
 The air alarm was canceled at 21:31, and by that time all nine British planes were far away.

 There were 21 casualties among Zeffiros crew, 10 killed and 11 missing, and 20 wounded.